Convert OnlineConvertOnline

 How to use this Cup (US customary) to Liter Converter 🤔

-Follow these steps to convert given volume from the units of Cup (US customary) to the units of Liter.
+Follow these steps to convert given Cup (US customary) value from Cup (US customary) units to Liter units.

 1. Enter the input Cup (US customary) value in the text field.

-2. The calculator converts the given Cup (US customary) into Liter in realtime ⌚ using the conversion formula, and displays under the Liter label.
-You do not need to click any button.
-If the input changes, Liter value is re-calculated, just like that.
+2. The given Cup (US customary) is converted to Liter in realtime ⌚ using the formula, and displayed under the Liter label.

 3. You may copy the resulting Liter value using the Copy button.

-The formula to convert given volume from Cup (US customary) to Liter is:
+To convert given volume from Cup (US customary) to Liter, use the following formula.

 Calculation